ima-nyush/Critical-Data-Visualization-F19/coding-foundation/README.md

 You only need to do this once in the first week.

-First, let's find the repository we want to clone on your GitHub profile.
-We will tell atom to clone it the descriptor we need is to be found on the right side, copy the HTTPS-link:
+First, let's find the repository we want to clone on your GitHub profile - this should be the "my-cdv-fall19" repository that is on YOUR account (the one your forked just a few minutes ago).
+In order to tell Atom to clone it, the descriptor we need is to be found on the right side, copy the HTTPS-link:

 ![https](assets/https-link.png)